Graduate International Students

 Tampa, FL 33606-1490

 International applicants whose native language is not English are required to take the TOEFL (www.toefl.org) or the IELTS (www.ielts.org).
-The minimum acceptable score for graduate students on the TOEFL is 577 (230 computer-based; 90 Internet-based) or 6.5 on the IELTS.
+The minimum acceptable score for graduate students on the TOEFL is 90 or 6.5 on the IELTS.
 The TOEFL or IELTS score requirement is waived for international students from the Commonwealth Caribbean, Bermuda, Canada, United Kingdom, Republic of Ireland, Australia and New Zealand.

 Upon admission to the University and satisfactory completion of the Financial Certificate Form, an I-20 form will be sent to applicants from the Office of Admissions.
-Applicants should take this form to the nearest U.S. embassy or consulate in their country, along with a copy of their acceptance letter and financial statement.
-After an interview, the embassy or consulate will decide if an F-1 student visa can be issued.
-To enter the United States, students will need this visa in their passport and the I-20 form.
+Applicants should take this form to the nearest U.S. Embassy or Consulate in their country, along with a copy of their acceptance letter and financial statement.
+After the student visa interview, the embassy or consulate will decide if an F-1 student visa can be issued.
+To enter the United States, students will need the F-1 student visa in their passport and the I-20 form.
 Students must not enter the country on a tourist visa with intention to study in the United States.

 Graduate assistantships are available each academic year to select full-time graduate students.
 Assistantships provide a tuition waiver for up to 12 credit hours per semester, plus a $1,500 stipend.
-Graduate assistants work 20 hours per week for an academic or administrative office, carry a full course load (at least 8 credit hours), and must maintain a 3.2 overall GPA.
-To obtain an application, contact the Office of Graduate and Continuing Studies at (813) 258-7409 or firstname.lastname@example.org
+Graduate assistants work 20 hours per week for an academic or administrative office, carry a full course load (at least 8 credit hours) and must maintain a 3.25 overall GPA.
+To learn more, contact the Office of Graduate and Continuing Studies at email@example.com